takishim/mikeneko65-docs/BUILDGUIDE_en.md

    Straighten any bent or floating parts.
    ![Pasting socket foam](./image/buildguid_jp_127_socketfoam.jpg "Pasting socket foam") Hold the four corners with the back side (part mounting surface) of the main PCB facing down.
-   Looking at the main PCB from directly above, slowly align the notch of the mount post with the main PCB, put it on the foam.
+   Look at the main PCB from directly above, align the notch of the mount post with the main PCB, slowly put it on the foam.

    **When pasting the entire surface**
-   Peel off the release paper on the adhesive surface of the socket foam, and paste the main PCB and socket foam according to the procedure you practiced.
+   Peel off the release paper on the socket foam, and paste the main PCB and socket foam according to the procedure you practiced.
    Once pasted, it cannot be removed cleanly, so recommend not removing it, even if it is slightly displaced.
    (even if it can be removed, the socket foam will be stretched and the position will not match)